Rudolf Höss: Arrest, trial, and execution

 On the morning of 16 April 1947, Höss was hanged.
 At the request of former camp prisoners, the execution was carried out in Auschwitz, the camp he once commanded.
 Approximately 100 witnesses were present, including former prisoners and various high-ranking officials of the Polish government.
-Höss's was the last public execution in Poland.
+Höss' was the last public execution in Poland.
 His body was cremated, and his ashes were scattered in the forest.

 Family

 Höss married Hedwig Hensel on 17 August 1929.
 They had five children: